-From my fifth floor living room window in Calgary, I look directly across the TransCanada Hwy to Calgary Olympic Park perched on the side of Paskapoo Ridge.
-A quick and short drive delivers me to a gravel parking area near the beginning of Sarcee Trail at Hwy 1.
-It is a cool, sunny, blue sky, winter day, perfect for discovering new trails on Paskapoo Slopes.
+In northwest Calgary, Calgary Olympic Park is perched on the side of Paskapoo Ridge on this cool, sunny, blue sky, winter day, perfect for discovering new trails on Paskapoo Slopes.

-My target is clearly visible above my current elevation to the west.
+The target is clearly visible to the west above the current position.

 The day is warming and bright sun is causing snow melt and creek flow under minimal bridges placed for well-balanced, accurately aimed cycle and pedestrian traffic.
-Expansive views to the north unfold as I gain elevation.
-The living room window of my dwelling is clearly visible to me.
-I would wave to myself if I was home.
+Expansive views to the north unfold as elevation increases.

-Along the way, I discover the occasional snow-covered glacial erratic deposited here, many thousands of years ago, as ice receded and Paskapoo Ridge was formed.
+Along the way, there is the occasional snow-covered glacial erratic deposited here, many thousands of years ago, as ice receded and Paskapoo Ridge was formed.

 Evidence of summer mountain biking activity rests at trail side in anticipation of summer trails free of snow and ice.

-I exit the forest to a landscaping and road maintenance storage area beside the west end of the ski jumps and decide this will be a good place to turn around and begin completion of a long loop.
+Exiting the forest to a landscaping and road maintenance storage area beside the west end of the ski jumps will be a good place to turn around and begin completion of a long loop.

-There are excellent views across Canada Olympic Park as I transition from forest back to grassy hills.
+There are excellent views across Canada Olympic Park on the transition from forest to grassy hills.

 The thick, knotted, yellow rope attached to the large concrete block may be waiting patiently for summer adventure campers to make a rope-assisted descent of the steep grade below.
 The plentiful number of oddities here fires up the imagination.

-It has been a fascinating day and I arrive home with eager anticipation of return visits for more discovery, without snow, while training on the mountain bike for my inaugural trip this summer of the 26 KM (16.3 mile), one-way Banff Legacy bicycle trail along the TransCanada Highway in Banff National Park.
+The fascinating day leaves eager anticipation of return visits for more discovery, without snow, while training on the mountain bike for the inaugural trip this summer of the 26 KM (16¹⁄₃ mile), one-way Banff Legacy bicycle trail along the TransCanada Highway in Banff National Park, Alberta, Canada.